julian-klode/lingolang/docs/basics.md

 ```

 There are two functions to quickly unwind and recover the call stack, though: `panic()` and `recover()`.
-When panic is called, the call stack is unwinded, and any deferred functions are run as normally.
+When `panic()` is called, the call stack is unwound, and any deferred functions are run as normally.
 When a deferred function invokes `recover()`, the unwinding stops, and the value given to `panic()` is returned.
 If we are unwinding normally and not due to a panic, `recover()` simply returns `nil`.
 In the example below, a function is deferred and any `error` value that was given to `panic()` is recovered and stored in an error return value.